Jameshudson/Desktop-Framework/README.md

 });
 ```

-note that any Service can call any event.
+Note that any Service can call any event.

 Example of how to fire an event from a Service.